 Aim of the Game

 Tal'Vorn Live is a high-fantasy, high-magic, high-combat linear based PvE system.
 It will involve horrifying monsters, moral choices, harsh combat, lethal enemies and potential PvP conflict.
-The player base may find that they have conflicting orders and requirements from their superiors and have to come to terms with that, as failure to fulfill their orders can lead to difficulty in becoming more powerful.
-As the game goes on, the foes will become more dangerous and lethal until their is a resolution, at which point the threat level will lower again, ready for the next great enemy to make itself known.
+The player base may find that they have conflicting orders and requirements from their superiors and have to come to terms with that, as failure to fulfil their orders can lead to difficulty in becoming more powerful.
+As the game goes on, the foes will become more dangerous and lethal until a resolution occurs, at which point the threat level will lower again, ready for the next great enemy to make itself known.

 The player base for Tal'Vorn Live represent, initially, low ranking members of the militaristic Sects that dominate the planet.
 Massively powerful military and magical organisations, the Sects dominate the allied Races and are the primary source of defence against the monsters, vile creatures and hateful Races that occupy much of the planet.
 The lowest Rank in each of these Sects is the Acolyte and as part of their final exam, these Acolytes are obligated to take part in a field trial of their strength and to ascertain their final suitability.
 Generally speaking the only requirement to pass this final test is to survive the time frame, normally a handful of days in hostile territory.